febman123/AmazOff/README.md

 ## Usage

 1. Launch **AmazOff**
-2. Choose one of the two available actions:
-   - **Patch**
+2. Run **Patch**
-   - **Unpatch**
-3. Observe output in the built-in log view
+3. Observe output in the built-in log view.
+4. Launch the Amazon Prime Video App.
+A Popup-message should appear showing the patch loading state.

 Notes:
-- The app may close immediately after a patch or revert operation.
+- The app may close immediately after a patch or unpatch operation.
   This behavior is expected.
-Log is persistent, you can check by reopening.
+Log is persistent, you can check the actions outcome by reopening the patcher.
 - A successful patch is confirmed by a **toast notification** when the Amazon app is launched.

-No configuration, profiles, or persistence layers exist yet.
-The app performs direct apply / undo operations only.

-## Behavior Summary
+## Development Notes

-- Operates on the **existing** Amazon app installation
-- Modifies runtime behavior without / modifying the app directly
-- Fully reversible through the same interface
-- No external files or settings
-- No background services

-## Risks and Warnings

-- Modifications may be detectable by Amazon-side integrity or behavior checks
-- Future Amazon app updates may invalidate patches
-- No guarantees of compatibility across regions or versions
-- Use on production devices carries inherent risk
+The most convenient way to see the modifications is to js-beautify the nginx-delivered .js file and diff with the original source.